awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-create-api-step-by-step.md

 1. Complete the steps in [Prerequisites: Get ready to build an API in API Gateway](setting-up.md), including assigning API Gateway access permission to the IAM user\.

-1. At a minimum, follow the steps in [Tutorial: Build an API with HTTP non\-proxy integration](#api-gateway-create-api-step-by-step) to create a new API named `MyDemoAPI` in the API Gateway console\.
+1. At a minimum, follow the steps in [Tutorial: Build a REST API with HTTP non\-proxy integration](#api-gateway-create-api-step-by-step) to create a new API named `MyDemoAPI` in the API Gateway console\.

 ### Step 1: Create resources<a name="getting-started-mappings-add-resources"></a>